MicrosoftDocs/azure-stack-docs/azure-stack/operator/enable-multitenancy.md

 This guide provides the steps required, in the context of this scenario, to enable or disable multi-tenancy in Azure Stack Hub for a guest directory tenant.
 You and Mary accomplish this process by registering or unregistering the guest directory tenant, which enables or disables Azure Stack Hub sign-ins and service consumption by Adatum users.

-If you're a Cloud Solution Provider (CSP), you have additional ways to [configure and manage a multi-tenant Azure Stack Hub](azure-stack-add-manage-billing-as-a-csp.md).
+If you're a Cloud Solution Provider (CSP), you have other ways to [configure and manage a multi-tenant Azure Stack Hub](azure-stack-add-manage-billing-as-a-csp.md).

 ::: zone pivot="management-tool-powershell"
 ## Prerequisites